swmcode/SaUDevOps/aws/cf/DEPLOY.md

 # SaU2 Application Deployment with AWS Cloud Formation

-The guide walks you through the process of deploying a production grade instance of SaU2 application this software on a AWS account.
+The guide walks you through the process of deploying a production grade instance of SaU2 application software on a AWS account.
 The deployed application will have:

 -   [Single CloudFront distribution](https://aws.amazon.com/blogs/networking-and-content-delivery/dynamic-whole-site-delivery-with-amazon-cloudfront/) for hosting/servering both React Client (static content) and REST API (dynamic content)
     -   Scalability and performance